Projective metric geometry of tropical nuclei: gap matrices, event loci, and order chambers: Introduction

+Our conventions differ slightly from some of the literature, and these differences matter for the geometry.
+We therefore keep Section~\ref{sec:nucleus} self-contained, but restrict it to the categorical material used later.
+The cocompletion formulas behind the Yoneda-density statements are standard; see~\cite{Kelly1982}.

-\textbf{Organization of the paper.} Section~\ref{subsec:Rbar-cats} fixes conventions for $\Rbar$ and $\Rbar$-enriched categories, functors, and profunctors.
-Section~\ref{subsec:nucleus} reviews the Isbell adjunction and the nucleus.
-Section~\ref{sec:geometry} develops the projective metric geometry and proves Theorem~\ref{thm:projective-isometries}.
-Section~\ref{subsec:polyhedral_pnuc} develops the witness polyhedral structure, proves Theorem~\ref{thm:events}, introduces order chambers, and explains the associated towers of concept lattices.
+\textbf{Organization of the paper.} Section~\ref{sec:nucleus} fixes conventions for $\Rbar$-enriched categories, profunctors, and the Isbell adjunction.
+Section~\ref{sec:geometry} develops the projective metric geometry and proves the Isometry Theorem.
+Section~\ref{subsec:polyhedral_pnuc} develops the witness polyhedral structure, proves the Events Theorem, introduces order chambers, and shows how pointed thresholding of the gap matrix assembles into chamberwise concept-lattice towers with canonical face-specialization maps.
+Section~\ref{sec:centering} specializes to the square case and proves the Centering Theorem.